BitEscrow/escrow-sdk/README.md

 > Note: Each commit proof links to the previous, forming a git-style hash chain of attribution.

-Once the state machine has computed a result for the contract, the agent then proceeds to complete each covenant and spend the selected output in an on-chain transaction.
+Once the machine has computed a result for the contract, the agent then proceeds to complete each covenant and broadcast the selected path via an on-chain transaction.

 **Agents**